sethen/rocket-science/README.md

 ### Time Complexity
 * Best case: `O(n)` (when the array is already sorted)
-* Worst and Average case: `O(n²)` (when the array is in reverse order or random)
+* Worst and average case: `O(n²)` (when the array is in reverse order or random)

 ### Use Cases
-Insertion sort is efficient for small datasets or arrays that are already mostly sorted.
+**Insertion Sort** is efficient for small datasets or arrays that are already mostly sorted.
 It's easy to implement and understand but not suitable for large datasets due to its quadratic time complexity.

 ### Resources
 * Java Implementation - [Learn Insertion Sort in 7 minutes](https://www.youtube.com/watch?v=8mJ-OhcfpYg)

 ## Merge Sort
-You can find the implementation of Merge Sort at [./src/algorithms/sort/merge-sort/index.ts](./src/algorithms/sort/merge-sort/index.ts)
+You can find the implementation of **Merge Sort** at [./src/algorithms/sort/merge-sort/index.ts](./src/algorithms/sort/merge-sort/index.ts)

-Merge Sort is a comparison-based sorting algorithm that follows the divide-and-conquer approach.
+**Merge Sort** is a comparison-based sorting algorithm that follows the divide-and-conquer approach.
 It divides the array into smaller subarrays, sorts them individually, and then merges them back together in sorted order.

 ### Steps
 * Divide the array into two halves until each subarray has only one element